 Are there any issues?

-So that is a look at the 560 Capresso Infinity conical burr grinder.
+So that is a look at some of the most popular Capresso Infinity conical burr grinders.
 These models look good in your kitchen, and do a fine job of grinding coffee.
 The lack of an off switch is a little annoying, but we can easily ignore this given how well the machine works.
 At the time of writing this model had over two thousand 5-star user reviews on Amazon, which is pretty impressive!
 You can read some of those many positive user reviews over, and get more info on this model over on the.